CodeMaxx/CodeMaxx.github.io/about.md

 I'm Akash Trehan, a Second Year Computer Science Undergraduate at Indian Institute of Technology, Bombay.
 I hail from Ferozepur, Punjab.
 I am very enthusiastic about Cyber Security and Software Developement.
 I always keep myself buzy in Open Source Projects and Capture the Flag competitions.
 I am self-taught in the field of Information Security in which I want to research later in my life.

 I like tinkering with electronic circuits as well as computer softwares.
 I have built robotic vehicles for Line Follower and Obstacle Crossing comptetions here at IIT.
+I've also released a couple of applications and a website for use inside the institute.

 I like to try out new things.
 In my free time I like listening to music, solving Rubik's cube, watching TV Series, playing online games and doing lots of other random stuff :P .
 I love Punjabi food :D

 I always keep experimenting with things and firmly believe that it is the only way to become good at them.

+I'm a convener of the Web Team and also the Founder and Manager of Information Security Club at IIT.

 I am starting this blog to write about my experiences, my projects, and other interesting stuff.
 I will mostly be updating the [Write-ups](../writeups) section though.